 Leila is a rare combination of creative and pragmatic, artistic and business-oriented.
 She is an all-around joy to work with, and a true collaborator.
 Working with her is as productive as it is fun.
 Any author trying to improve their writing would be lucky to have Leila’s thoughts on their work.
 Funny, gregarious, well-read, smart, and professional, Leila is a credit to the book industry.Joy Peskin, editorial director at Farrar, Straus and Giroux Books for Young Readers

 If you’re considering creating books to expand the reach of your brand, the Book Engineer can help.
 If you produce TV, movies, video games, toys, or web content, we can work with you to design a tie-in publishing program, giving your audience even more ways to interact with your characters.
-Selling a book is different from a selling a TV show or other product, and you are far more likely to get an enthusiastic response from publishers if you go in with specific proposals for what your brand’s books could look like, not just your audience engagement statistics.
-The success of the DC Icons series or the Dear Evan Hansen novel shows how strongly publishers and readers respond to something that’s not only a tie-in to a brand that they like, but is a good book that succeeds on its own merit.
+Selling a book is different from a selling a TV show or other product, and you are far more likely to get an enthusiastic response from publishers if you go in with specific proposals for what your brand’s books could look like, not just a deck with your audience engagement statistics.
+Publishers and readers are looking for something that’s not only a tie-in to a brand that they like, but is a good book that succeeds on its own merit.

 Frequently Asked Questions